Protein

 also play a vital role as they replenish your glycogen stores

-and help shuttle the amino acids faster to your muscle cells.
+and help shuttle the amino acids from protein faster to your muscle

-Your glycocen stores are your sugar storage cells and the latter
+cells.
+Your glycocen stores are your sugar storage cells and the

-fuel energy during your workout.
-Many weight lifters and fitness
+latter fuel energy during your workout.
+Many weight lifters and

-trainers recommend some fast-acting carbs like glucose, dextrose
+fitness trainers recommend some fast-acting carbs like glucose,

-or waxy maize.
-These are basically simple sugars with a high Glycemic
+dextrose or waxy maize.
+These are basically simple sugars with

-Index(GI) and they enter the bloodstream fast to provide instant
+a high Glycemic Index(GI) and they enter the bloodstream fast

-energy for your exhausted body which you badly need.
+to provide instant energy for your exhausted body which you badly

 Here